mgvarley/deck.gl/docs/api-reference/deck.md

 If `props.viewState` is specified, `setViewState(viewState)` is equivalent to `setProps({viewState})`.

-If `props.viewState` is not specified, but `props.initialViewState` is, then `setViewState` updates the internally tracked view state.
-This is useful when the app wants to take advantage of the built-in state management of deck controllers, while needs to manipulate the view state every now and then.
+If `props.viewState` is not specified, then `setViewState` updates the internally tracked view state, resetting `props.initialViewState`.
+This is useful if the app wants to take advantage of the built-in state management of deck controllers, while needs to manipulate the view state every now and then.

 ##### `redraw`